RobertSundling/neato-botvac/README.md

 # Neato Botvac D3, D3 Pro, D4, D5, and D7 firmware

 **Quick tip:** If you came here just to get firmware with a non-expired certificate, and otherwise know what you're doing, download the first link in the [Firmware download links](#firmware-download-links) section.
-It's good through **February 19, 2025** (which is unfortunately fast approaching).
+It's good through **February 19, 2025** (which is unfortunately fast approaching, so don't wait!).

 ## Table of contents